spencermathias/rage/Requirements/rageStatemachine.rst

 1.1.1 CurrentState

-current state will be an enumerated value that is one of the following
+current state will be an object with the name field that has a value that is one of the following

 * LOBBY
 * DEAL